Code-Institute-Submissions/Indrakens-sensation-perfume-/README.md

 # SENSATION - PERFUME
 <img width="796" alt="Screenshot 2024-02-17 195341" src="https://github.com/Indrakens/boutique_ado/assets/127971416/5f580240-73aa-4d82-8df0-29757ecfa767">
 Sensation Perfume is an e-commerce website that sells perfumes for women and men.
 It has a payment type and subscription where users can subscribe for the latest sales and new product arrivals.
-#

 Users can begin a shopping instance where they can select products they would like to buy from the database.
 When the user is done, they can be directed to their shopping bag to view what they have and they can either start the payment process, update/delete items, or go back to the products page and add more items.
 When the user completes their shopping process, they will receive an email confirming their order.
 Registered Users have access to the profile page where they can update profile details, upload images and delete order history.
 #
 Sensation Perfume uses the Django Python framework to generate views via HTML and CSS.
 JavaScript is used to make the pages interactive.
-JavaScript was also used to handle posting user payment securely with Stripe.
-JavaScript also was used for back to top button click functionality.
+JavaScript was also used to handle posting user payments securely with Stripe.
+Javascript also was used for back-to-top button click functionality.
 All the pages are mainly styled with Bootstrap5 and custom CSS.
-All dependences are handled by pip.
+All dependencies are handled by Pip.
 #
 The website was deployed via Heroku - the live site can be found here - [SENSATION - PERFUME](https://sensation-perfume-d52586ead80b.herokuapp.com/)